alexanderjeurissen/lumiere.vim/README.md

 ![image](https://raw.githubusercontent.com/alexanderjeurissen/lumiere.vim/master/assets/high_contrast_javascript.png)

 ## Features
-### Dim inactive windows
+### Dim inactive windows (neovim only)
 Lumiere offers a configuration option, to reduce the opacity of inactive windows.
 This helps more clearly distinguish the pane that is currently being focussed.
+This currently depends on the `hl-NormalNC` highlight group which is only available in NeoVim.
+There is an open issue to add Vim8 support.

 This setting is opt in and can be enabled by setting `let g:lumiere_dim_inactive_windows = 1`  in your vimrc and restarting Vim.